CSI-Diego-Cedeno/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: JSON stands for JavaScript Object Notation.

 Why are JSON formats important?

- - Answer:
+ - Answer: JSON stores the data in the arrays so data transfer makes easier.

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

  - Answer:
+import json
+"car" : "Ferrari"
+"place" : "restaurant"
+"Country" : "Puerto Rico"
+"planet" : "Earth"

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: Serialization means to convert an object into a string representing an object, and deserialization is its inverse operation.

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: Data that doesn't change across time, systems, and memory.

 Type down any class notes below this sentence: